 2.4.7.3 Members shall determine the frequency and timing (schedule) of the preventive maintenance taking into account the type of observing system, environmental and climate conditions of the observing site and platform, and the instrumentation installed.

 2.4.7.4 Members shall perform corrective maintenance in case of failure of an observing system component as soon as practically possible once the problem has been detected.

+Note: explanation on “as soon as practically possible” … The assessment of what is practically possible may take into account the severity of the issue.

 2.4.7.5 Members shall employ adaptive maintenance that satisfies the requirements for stability, continuity and consistency of observations through time.

+2.4.7.6 Members should/shall consider any maintenance activity with negative impact on data availability and quality as an incident.
+(2.2.2.18, Note 2; 2.6.7.6, Note 2)

+2.4.7.7 Members should/shall flag, remove or not report, as appropriate, observations that is adversely impacted by maintenance activities.
+(2.2.2.19)

 Note: Detailed guidance on maintenance of observing systems and instruments is given in the Guide to Meteorological Instruments and Methods of Observation (WMO-No. 8), including technical papers on GAW measurements referenced in Part I, Chapter 16; the Guide to Hydrological Practices (WMO-No. 168) and the Manual on Stream Gauging (WMO-No. 1044).